My ULTIMATE camera choosing guide (for noobs)

 Budget

-But don't worry, because there are a lot of used cameras that do 70 or 80% of what the expensive new ones do, and you really don't need to spend all that much on the equipment, because a lot of the result doesn't really come from the camera itself.
+So don't worry, because there are a lot of used cameras that do 70 or 80% of what the expensive new ones do, and you really don't need to spend all that much on the equipment, because a lot of the result doesn't really come from the camera itself.
 It comes from so many other factors.
 The camera is just the starting point.
+You might think that a $8000 camera takes 8 times better photos than a $1000 camera, but it really doesn’t work that way at all.

 Different cameras for different goals